 If, as expected and consistent with Skadden's opinion, the notes are characterized as debt and the issuing entity is not classified as an association or publicly traded partnership subject to tax as a corporation for U.S. federal income tax purposes, then the issuing entity will not be subject to tax at the entity level.
 As noted above, however, opinions of counsel are not binding on the IRS or any court.
 If the IRS were to successfully challenge the treatment of all or any of the notes as debt for U.S. federal income tax purposes, such notes could be treated as equity interests in the issuing entity, in which case, the issuing entity could be treated as a publicly traded partnership subject to tax as a corporation for U.S. federal income tax purposes.
-In such event, payments to holders (other than interest on any notes respected as debt for U.S. federal income tax purposes) would generally not be deductible in computing the issuing entity's taxable income and such taxable income would be subject to U.S. federal income tax (and any corresponding state or local taxes) at corporate tax rates.
+In such event, payments to holders (other than interest on any notes respected as debt for U.S. federal income tax (and any corresponding state or local taxes) at corporate tax rates.
 Such taxes could result in reduced payments to holders (including those holding notes that are not recharacterized as equity interests in the issuing entity).
 In addition, all or a portion of any payments on such notes would, to the extent of the issuing entity's current and accumulated earnings and profits, be treated as dividend income to the holders, and, in the case of Non-U.S. Holders, may be subject to U.S. withholding tax at a rate of 30% (or such lower rate as an applicable treaty may provide).